Buckeye Opportunities for Leadership & Development (BOLD)

 Apply to be a BOLD Peer Mentee

 Being a first-generation student is an awesome accomplishment, and you should be proud of yourself for being the first in your family to attend college!
-With college comes many amazing experiences, opportunities to meet new people and the ability to spread your wings by engaging in programs and activities on campus.
-Whether you’re starting your first year of college or approaching your last, you’ll find the following resources helpful as you navigate the university and become familiar with helpful campus resources and services.
+With college come many amazing experiences, opportunities to meet new people and the ability to spread your wings by engaging in programs and activities on campus.
+Whether you’re starting your first year of college or approaching your last, you’ll find the following resources helpful as you navigate the university and become familiar with campus resources and services.

 First-Generation Student Campus Resources Toolkit